Sacramento police make second arrest after mass shooting that left 6 dead

 He faces charges of possession of a firearm by a prohibited person and possession of a machine gun.

+Martin had posted a live Facebook video of himself brandishing a handgun hours before gunfire erupted, a law enforcement official told The Associated Press.

+Authorities are trying to determine whether the weapon seen in the video was used in the shooting, said the official, who was briefed on the investigation but was not authorized to publicly discuss details and spoke to AP on condition of anonymity.

 Police say Martin is the brother of the first suspect, 26-year-old Dandrae Martin.
-Neither has been accused of homicide.
+Neither has been accused of homicide, but both have had run-ins with law enforcement in the past.

+Smiley Martin had previously been sentenced to 10 years in prison for multiple felony convictions, CBS Sacramento reported, but was released on parole in February, according to the AP.
+The Sacramento County District Attorney's Office argued against Smiley's release, saying in a letter to the parole board that he had "little regard for human life and the law."

+"He has no respect for others, for law enforcement or for the law.
+If he is released early, he will continue to break the law," Deputy District Attorney Danielle Abilgaard wrote in April 2021, according to CBS Sacramento.

 Dandrae Martin is facing charges of assault and illegal possession of a firearm.